BITSS/WorldBankApril2016/README.md

 Materials for the April 2016 Reproducibility Training at the World Bank

 ## Installation Instructions (See bottom for VM & internal Bank machine instructions)
 The workshop will introduce you to two major sets of tools that can help you make your workflow more reproducible: version control and dynamic documents.
-It will very helpful if you could install the following software programs before coming to the workshop
+It will very helpful if you could install the following software programs before coming to the workshop. **Our strict preference is for the participants to install the software on personal or WBG machines** for the hands-on exercises.
+However, in case you have some issues with installation, we prepared VM for some of the on-site registered participants.

 ### 1. Version Control with Git and the Github Desktop app